 Hi!
-We’re Roger and Caley, your Education (Academic) Officers for 2017.
+We’re Alice and Toby, your Education (Academic) Officers for 2018.
 Email us anytime or visit in our office on the first floor of Union House during our office hours if you need advice on academic issues, or if you just want to say hello!

 The Education Department is the link between students and the academic and policy processes of the University.
 The department is comprised of both Academic and Public affairs.